devmotion/pycalibration/README.md

-You can then do the same as would be done in Julia, except you have to add `ce.` or `ct.` in front for functionality from CalibrationErrors.jl and CalibrationErrorsDistributions.jl or CalibrationTests.jl, respectively.
+You can then do the same as would be done in Julia, except you have to add `ce.` or `ct.` in front for functionality from CalibrationErrors.jl or CalibrationTests.jl, respectively.
 Most of the commands will work without any modification.
 Thus the documentation of the Julia packages are the main in-depth documentation for this package.